 About the author: Diana Eastman is a professional freelance writer from Orlando, Florida who writes content for dozens of real estate, property management, travel, and finance companies across the country and internationally.
 She has also helped well-known motivational speakers, authors, and self-help professionals create web content and blogs that are meant to inform and inspire.

-The beautiful thing about real estate investing is that there are so many different avenues to explore.
+The beautiful thing about real estate investing is that there are so many different avenues to explore; from house flipping investors to landlords managing rental properties.
 One type of property investment strategy may work better for you than others, and that is the exciting part of working within this industry.
 The goal for almost every property investor is short-term gains and long-term appreciation.
 One of the best ways to achieve both is by investing in buy-and-hold real estate.

 An investor often plans to hold this type of real estate for five years or more.
 During this long-term holding process, the investor benefits in two ways: they earn an income from long-term tenants, and they hold onto the property to take advantage of long term real estate appreciation.

 You can implement a buy-and-hold strategy for almost any kind of property, such as: